 And then I got married to Helen in 1962, and marriage is a very expensive business, so I couldn't be an amateur shooter and a husband with a wife.
 So I retired from shooting and just worked in the garage and it was then that I started to race.

+It seems you took to racing cars naturally.
 Is there anything about shooting that helped you in racing?